franzesegiovanni/franka_human_friendly_controllers/README.md

  selecting the right arm_id is important for set correctly the joint limit repulsion.

 ## Run with calibrated kinematic model
-This repo allows to use an external model for the urdf that is stored in the folder urdf with the name 'panda.urdf'.
-To do that you simply do:
+This repo allows to use an external model for the urdf that is stored in the folder urdf with the name 'panda_calibrated.urdf'.
+This calibrated model is generated in using this [other repository]( https://github.com/platonics-delft/kinematics_calibration).
+You can copy the generated file from that repo in the urdf folder of this repo.
+A calibrated kinematic model will ensure that the robot correctly predicts the real position of the end effector.
+This is particularly important when doing fine manipulation tasks.
+The nominal model that is used by franka is not valid for every robot and the small manufacturing imperfaction can give a robot that does not track correctly its Cartesian position.

+To run the calibrated Cartesian impedance controller, you can doing so by simply launching:
  ```
  roslaunch franka_human_friendly_controllers cartesian_variable_impedance_controller.launch robot_ip:=ROBOT_IP use_external_model:=True
  ```

- To find the calibrated model for the franka, you can use this [other repository]( https://github.com/platonics-delft/kinematics_calibration).

- This repo will simply generate a new panda.urdf that you can use to replace the one in the urdf folder.

 # Run this in Gazebo simulation
 After building the catkin_ws and sourced the environment, you can run the following python code to set up the files such that to be able to run the code in simulation.